 - Extensive REST API and much more…

-The answer to that question has many facets to it but in summary, it boils down to Ember.js being a real framework rather than a library and being built and maintained by developers working on real life projects of their own.
-Any Ember.js developer can quickly become familiar to a new project, therefore quickly become productive, due to its heavy use of convention over configuration.
+The answer to that question has many facets to it.
+In summary, it boils down to Ember.js being a real framework.
+Rather than a library being built and maintained by developers working on real life projects of their own.
+Moreover, any Ember.js developer can quickly become familiar to a new project.
+Therefore, quickly become productive, due to its heavy use of convention over configuration.

-The combination of Ember.js + SharePoint enables novice and expert developers to develop highly scalable solutions that leverage great tools like Node.js and robust systems like SharePoint to create a highly scalable ambitious enterprise web application.
+The combination of Ember.js + SharePoint enables novice and expert developers to develop highly scalable solutions.
+And these solutions leverage great tools like Node.js and robust systems like SharePoint.
+By doing so, they create a highly scalable ambitious enterprise web application.

-It enables developers dramatically reduce the amount of code they write.
+It enables developers to dramatically reduce the amount of code they write.